 While this article makes light of a fictional disorder to provide some laughs and possibly dispel misconceptions held by the misinformed, specific phobias are real.
 They can be medically diagnosed and involve intense treatment.
 People seek to address these fears so they can live their lives comfortably, without limiting themselves and having to avoid normal, everyday activities.

-Specific phobias are generally treated with psychotherapy designed to gradually expose people to the stimulus that they are afraid of to help them overcome the irrational fear and rewire their brain to decrease the anxious responses so they can tolerate the stimulus.
-If you or someone you care about are struggling with a real phobia, seek out help from a mental health professional.
+Specific phobias are generally treated with psychotherapy, often specifically with exposure therapy, a modality designed to gradually expose people to the stimulus of which they are afraid.
+This helps them overcome the irrational fear and rewire their brains to decrease the anxious responses so they can tolerate the stimulus.
+If you or someone you care about is struggling with a real phobia, seek out help from a mental health professional.